Noelle (2019 film): Production

-On January 11, 2017, it was announced that Anna Kendrick would play the titular role of Santa Claus's daughter, Noelle, and that the movie would be written and directed by Marc Lawrence, and produced by Suzanne Todd for Walt Disney Pictures.
+On January 11, 2017, it was announced that Anna Kendrick would play the titular role of Santa Claus's daughter in the film, then titled Nicole, which would be written and directed by Marc Lawrence and produced by Suzanne Todd for Walt Disney Pictures.
 In July 2017, Bill Hader joined the cast.
 In September 2017, Billy Eichner and Shirley MacLaine joined the cast.
 In October 2017, Julie Hagerty and Maceo Smedley joined the cast.
 In November 2017, Michael Gross joined the cast.

-Principal photography for the film began in late-October 2017 in Vancouver, British Columbia, and later moved to Whistler Olympic Park in early-January 2018, where filming continued until January 19, 2018.
+Principal photography began in late-October 2017 in Vancouver, British Columbia, and later moved to Whistler Olympic Park in early-January 2018, where filming continued until January 19, 2018.
 The exterior for the shelter in Phoenix was St. James Anglican Church—the church's name can be seen in the Christmas Eve shot.
 Additional photography also took place in Woodstock, Georgia.
 Cody Fitzgerald and Clyde Lawrence composed the film's score.

 Release

-Noelle was originally scheduled to be theatrically released on November 8, 2019, by Walt Disney Studios Motion Pictures.
-On February 8, 2018, it was revealed that the film would be released on Disney+ instead.
+The film was originally scheduled to be theatrically released on November 8, 2019, by Walt Disney Studios Motion Pictures.
+On February 8, 2018, it was revealed that the film, which had been retitled from Nicole to Noelle, would be released on Disney+ instead.
 It was released on November 12, 2019, four days after its original theatrical release date.
 It was released in the United Kingdom and Latin America on November 27, 2020.